 School district: perceptions of start time changes on classroom instruction, student engagement, collaboration with colleagues, and work-life balance

 Parents: start time changes on family’s schedule, interactions and engagement with school, and school-life balance of their child

-Study one provides a deep, mixed-methods look at the effects of a start time change in a single urban school district while study two provides a higher-level, quantitative analysis of start time impacts across the entire state.
-In study one, sleep survey responses and sleep-wake diaries are collected from the district’s elementary, middle, and high school students to compare sleep data across grades and to compare with another school district.
-Closed-ended survey items and coded responses from open-ended survey items and focus group questions are quantified to assess the perceptions of school personnel and parents.
-Both studies use linear regression models to examine the association between start times and student outcomes, with interaction terms to test whether the associations between school start times and student outcomes are larger for disadvantaged students or for students at particular grade/age levels.
+Study one provided a deep, mixed-methods look at the effects of a start time change in a single urban school district while study two provided a higher-level, quantitative analysis of start time impacts across the entire state.
+In study one, sleep survey responses and sleep-wake diaries were collected from the district’s elementary, middle, and high school students to compare sleep data across grades and compared to another school district.
+Closed-ended survey items and coded responses from open-ended survey items and focus group questions were quantified to assess the perceptions of school personnel and parents.
+Both studies used linear regression models to examine the association between start times and student outcomes, with interaction terms to test whether the associations between school start times and student outcomes were larger for disadvantaged students or for students at particular grade/age levels.